TheTechRobo/kickStartSite/_posts/2020-11-10-worldelinux.md

 8. I'm pretty sure notation software can be passed MIDI data in this way, but I will need to check.
 I'll update the article with information. :D

 **THE ANSWER THAT HELPED ME CAN BE FOUND [HERE](https://askubuntu.com/a/236221/1034629).**

+# Review of this keyboard
+I really like this keyboard.
+Would be nice if it has speakers or at least a headphone jack.
+Works fine with Yoshimi.
+NOTE: I did not pay for this; I picked it up from a friend, so it may not be as good if you pay $90 for it.